albertojacini/pint-platform/README.md

-# saleor-platform
+# pint-platform
 All Saleor services started from a single repository

 *Keep in mind this repository is for local development only and is not meant to be deployed in any production environment!
-If you're not a developer and just want to try out Saleor you can check our [live demo](https://demo.saleor.io/).*
+If you're not a developer and just want to try out Saleor you can check our [live demo](https://demo.pint.io/).*

 ## Breaking changes

 This project contains several projects that are connected.
 The `main` branch is always stable, but if modules were updated individually, it's possible they will not work correctly.

-In case of problems, fetching new saleor-platform is recommended.
-If local repository must be kept, consider updating to commit hashes that are pointed from `main` branch of saleor-platform.
+In case of problems, fetching new pint-platform is recommended.
+If local repository must be kept, consider updating to commit hashes that are pointed from `main` branch of pint-platform.

 To fetch fresh repository, follow [section below](#how-to-clone-the-repository)